 At first glance, cartoons and haute couture aren't exactly natural bedfellows.
 But with a bit of digging, you'll quickly discover that designers adore these kooky characters

 Nostalgia has become a theme that dominates the fashion industry.
-Last week, Spanish luxury fashion house Loewe teamed up with Japanese cartoon creators Studio Ghibli again after a successful collaboration last summer.
+Earlier this year, Spanish luxury fashion house Loewe teamed up with Japanese cartoon creators Studio Ghibli.
 They covered their clothes and accessories in motifs and characters from the 2001 film Spirited Away.
 The now-iconic movie received an Oscar at the 75th Academy Awards for Best Animated Feature.
 At the time, it was the first film to win this award which was originally produced in a language other than English), seeing familiar characters emblazoned across ready-to-wear, blankets and scarves, as well as appearing on leather and canvas bags; The young protagonist Chihiro, mysterious Haku, sorceress Yubaba, and Kaonashi (the spirit with no face), Fly-Bird and the Susuwatari soot sprites.

 On the trail of the collection's massive success, more anime drops followed.
 "The world we are living in needs a counteract: not as an escape, but as a different outlook," said creative director Jonathan Anderson on the brand's continued collaboration with the Japanese animation studio.
 "This, to me, is what Hayao Miyazaki’s animated films for Studio Ghibli are about: a commentary on the moment and an alternative to it, always heartfelt, fulfilling, full of fantasy and sentiment."